A Mesoscale Perspective on the Tolman Length: Introduction

-The flat interface value $\sigma_0$ appears at the leading order, the first order coefficient $\delta$ defines the Tolman length (cfr.
-Fig.~\ref{fig:sketch}$(a)$) and $\bar{k}$ and $k$ are called curvature and Gaussian rigidity coefficients, respectively.
-In~\cite{Tolman1949} $\delta$ was defined on thermodynamic grounds, starting from Gibbs theory of capillarity~\cite{GibbsCollected1948}.
+In Tolman's seminal work~\cite{Tolman1949} $\delta$ was defined on thermodynamic grounds, starting from Gibbs theory of capillarity~\cite{GibbsCollected1948}.
 Such an approach, further developed in~\cite{Henderson1984, Bartell2001, Blokhuis2006}, served as the foundation for studying the behavior of $\delta$ near the critical temperature~\cite{Rowlinson1984, Blokhuis1992, Anisimov2007}.
 Several works based on the density functional theory (DFT)~\cite{Blokhuis2013, Wilhelmsen2015, Aasen2018, Rehner2019} have led to expressions for the coefficients $\delta$, $k$ and $\bar{k}$, for realistic multi-phase and multi-component systems.
 From the numerical perspective, simulations have mostly focused on molecular dynamics (MD)~\cite{Nijmeijer1992, VanGiessen2009, Menzl2016}; Monte Carlo techniques have been adopted as well, as in the three-dimensional three-body Ising model~\cite{Troster2011} and for particles interacting via Lennard-Jones (LJ) potentials~\cite{Rao1979, TenWolde1998, Moody_2001}.
 The Tolman length was recently investigated in experimental settings, linked to hydrophobic interactions relevant for protein folding~\cite{Chen_2007}; $\delta$ was measured in nucleation experiments~\cite{Bruot2016}, and its role was analyzed both in confined geometries~\cite{Kim2018} and in colloidal liquids~\cite{Nguyen2018}.
-Corrections to the zero-curvature value $\sigma_0$ have important physical consequences, most notably regarding classical nucleation theory (CNT).
+Corrections to the zero-curvature value $\sigma_0$ have important physical consequences, most notably regarding Classical Nucleation Theory (CNT).
 The latter states that, using the so-called~\emph{capillary approximation}, the nucleation rate depends exponentially on $\sigma_0$~\cite{Debenedetti1996}.
-Hence, such rates are extremely sensitive to curvature corrections, which have been successfully implemented in CNT theoretically~\cite{Talanquer1995, Tanaka_2015} and for the analysis of experimental data~\cite{Bruot2016, Nguyen2018}, eventually allowing to solve previous CNT controversial results~\cite{Aasen2020}.
+Hence, such rates are extremely sensitive to curvature corrections.
+The latter have been successfully used to extend CNT~\cite{Talanquer1995, Tanaka_2015} and for the analysis of experimental data~\cite{Bruot2016, Nguyen2018}, eventually allowing to solve previous CNT controversial results~\cite{Aasen2020}.